Company Logo - Home Link

 This one is back by popular demand!

-This year, Covent Garden's Market Building will be transformed into a magical wonder word - a forest brimming with dozens of beautiful Christmas trees, all expertly decorated by the creatives of Covent Garden's horticultural society.
+This year, Covent Garden's Market Building will be transformed into a magical wonder world - a forest brimming with dozens of beautiful Christmas trees, all expertly decorated by the creatives of Covent Garden's horticultural society.

 Photo courtesy of Facebook